dinotuku/SOSN/README.md

 * Finishing our report / datastory - milestone 3 (on / before 20/12)

 # Questions for TAs
-* Do you have any particular questions regarding stackoverflow from your daily usage and expect us to answer?

-# Questions for TAs NEW
-* Does the focus seem valid?
+* Does the new focus seem valid?
+* Do the mentioned fancier analysis methods seem doable?
+Like will clustering with categorical data be a good idea?